Pediatric Pharmacy

 Description

 The University of Oklahoma College of Pharmacy (OUCOP) and OU Health has been accredited with the American Society of Health System Pharmacists (ASHP) since 2005 and currently offers position each year.
-Our program is approved to offer the traditional PGY2 Pediatric Pharmacy Residency and the PGY2 Pediatric with Added Critical Care Pediatric Specialty Pathway (PSP).
-In the upcoming academic year, 2025-2026, we are recruiting only for the PGY2 Pediatric with Added Critical Care Pediatric Specialty Pathway.
+Our program is approved to offer the traditional PGY2 Pediatrics and the PGY2 Pediatrics with added Critical Care with Specialty Pathway (PSP).

 This one-year position provides the resident with the academic rank of Clinical Instructor with the University of Oklahoma College of Pharmacy (OUCOP).
 The residents are primarily involved in clinical practice at Oklahoma Children's Hospital at OU Health.
 Educational responsibilities and training include didactic (lecture) and experiential (rotation) teaching to Pharm.D. students in addition to other activities.
 Residents contribute to the education of pharmacy students, resident physicians, medical students, faculty physicians, and other members of the healthcare team.
 PGY2 residents will participate in teaching sessions, deliver at least 2 formal presentations, and serve as preceptor of record for APPE students during one learning experience.
 PGY2 residents have the option to receive an advanced teaching and precepting skills certificate through completion of additional requirements.
 In addition, the resident will be required to complete an original research project for completion of the residency program; they will be expected to present their research at national meetings and will be encouraged to publish their findings.